ffund/intro-ml-tss21/slides/7-svm.md

 ::: notes

-Back to our SVC problem - let's form the Lagrangian and optimize:
+Back to our SVC problem - let's form the Lagrangian (introducing $\alpha_i$ multipliers for the contraint on the margin violation and $\mu_i$ multipliers for the non-negativity constraint on slack variables):

 :::